AdamKomarowski/unrealtechart/book/process/measuring-performance.md

 - Make sure to turn off frame Rate Smoothing(Project Settings)
 - Turn off VSync (r.vsync 0)

-* You can also check amount of drawcall by: stat scenrendering
-Conclusion: We can say as the number of draw inches increases, the frame rendering time increases.

 __Analysis of a frame:__